karlseguin/gerb/readme.md

     <%= user.Analysis(count)[start+7:] %>

 +, -, /, * and % are the only support operations.
 Currently (and sadly) order of
-precedence is left to right and parenthesis cannot be used.
+precedence is left to right and parenthesis cannot be used (parenthesis can be used in if/elseif statements).

 Gerb might occasionally be a little less strict with type conversions, but not by much.